User Module

 User Task Class

-To avoid using a number of “global” variables, consider making a class to handle user tasks and using the user module interface functions for simply forwarding the messages.
+To avoid using numerous “global” variables, consider creating a class to handle user tasks and using the user module interface functions to simply forward messages.

 class MyTask: